Skip to main content

 • Do you know of opportunities for using project-generated information or tools?
 What barriers might you encounter in using project-generated information or tools?

-Use the template Understanding End User Needs to map out the potential end user groups and identify their challenges, interests, and needs related to the management issue.
+Use the template Understanding Intended User Needs to map out the potential user groups and identify their challenges, interests, and needs related to the management issue.
 A single project probably cannot address all needs, but this tool should help you home in on a smaller set of primary users and a closely related set of challenges that a project could address.

-Tool: Understanding End User Needs
+Tool: Understanding Intended User Needs

 En Español: Entendiendo las Necesidades de Usuarios Finales

 It takes time and resources to develop effective tools and products.
-This is often a highly iterative process that should occur with input from your end users.
+This is often a highly iterative process that should occur with input from your intended users.
 Consider developing a strategy for product development from the outset of the project.

 Here are some suggestions when thinking about product development: